ministryofjustice/moj-frontend/docs/components/interruption-card.md

 ### When to use

-The interruption card aims to help users understand possible - and complex - errors, as well as preventing mistakes (especially serious ones).
+The interruption card aims to help users understand possible - and complex - errors, and to help prevent mistakes (especially serious ones).

 This component should be used specifically and sparingly.
 It has 5 use cases: